singley-sci/plc_coding_lessons/README.md

 ## Contact and Contributions

 These resources were originally created through a professional learning community for faculty at Roger Williams University during the 2024–2025 academic year.
 For more information or questions, please contact the PI of the PLC, Joel Singley (jsingley@rwu.edu).
-The PLC was made possible with funding from Academic Affairs at RWU and a Curriculum and Professional Development subaward from the Rhode Island Space Grant and Brown University.
+This work was supported by funding from Academic Affairs at RWU and subaward #00002565 from the NASA Rhode Island Space Grant Program administered by Brown University.
+Any opinions, findings, and conclusions or recommendations expressed are solely those of the authors.